artis-v/bern02-workflow/README.md

 # bern02-workflow
-A workflow for the assignment on workflows and environments
+This repository stores a workflow for the assignment on workflows and environments in BERN02.
+The original work was Assignment 3 of the NUMA41 course in Numerical Analysis.